Every year GATE exam is conducted by one of the IIT institutes in India. They have disclosed the latest GATE syllabus

 Network security: authentication, basics of a public key and private key cryptography, digital signatures and certificates, firewalls.

 Web technology and software engineering are completely removed from new GATE syllabus CSE.

 Bookmark this page so that you can track the topic that you have covered or need to cover while studying.
-Sometimes going through this syllabus can remind you the topic you need to focus on.
+Sometimes going through this syllabus can remind you of the topic you need to focus on.
 There is no mark wattage to a particular section, so all the sections are important.

 Important Link for GATE: